gitoption/git/README.md

 `git push origin master`

 Change the branch name if you need.
+Set upstream as your own